Clancy Brown: Voice-over work

 As a voice-over actor, Brown has appeared in various video games, usually playing an antagonistic character.
-He lends his voice to several of the crystallized dragons in the PlayStation game Spyro the Dragon.
+He lends his voice to several of the crystallized dragons in the PlayStation game Spyro the Dragon.He voiced Paladin Rhombus in Fallout (1997).
 He voiced the corrupt Baron Praxis in the PlayStation 2 video game Jak II; Doctor Neo Cortex and Uka Uka in a number of the Crash Bandicoot video games; Montross (a Mandalorian rival of Jango Fett) in Star Wars: Bounty Hunter; Hades in God of War III; Thrall in the cancelled video game Warcraft Adventures: Lord of the Clans; Scourgelord Tyrannus in World of Warcraft: Wrath of the Lich King; the conniving Alderman Richard Hughes in the Xbox 360 game Saints Row; and the cynical, foul-mouthed Lt.
 Anderson in Detroit: Become Human.

 For animated television series, he voiced several characters (Hakon, Tomas Brod and Wolf) in the series Gargoyles; Tanuki Gonta in the English language dub of Pom Poko (1994); Raiden on the animated series Mortal Kombat: Defenders of the Realm; a Hessian trooper in The Night of the Headless Horseman (1999); billionaire Maxmilian Speil in Godzilla: The Series; and five of the six members of Legion Ex Machina in Big Guy and Rusty the Boy Robot.

-Since 1999, he has played the role of Mr. Krabs of SpongeBob SquarePants (as well the films The SpongeBob SquarePants Movie, The SpongeBob Movie: Sponge Out of Water, and The SpongeBob Movie: Sponge on the Run).
+Since 1999, he has played the role of Mr. Krabs of SpongeBob SquarePants (as well the spinoffs and films The SpongeBob SquarePants Movie, The SpongeBob Movie: Sponge Out of Water, and The SpongeBob Movie: Sponge on the Run).
 The show celebrated its 20th anniversary in 2019.
 In celebration, a television special was aired, titled "SpongeBob's Big Birthday Blowout".
 One scene includes each of the show's main characters' voice actors portraying live-action versions of their characters.
-While not the first Spongebob Squarepants episode that blended animated sequences with live-action characters, this the first time that the characters' voice actors have all played a live-action scene all together.
+While not the first Spongebob Squarepants episode that blended animated sequences with live-action characters, this was the first time that the characters' voice actors have all played a live-action scene all together.
 From 2000 to 2005, he played several roles (Captain Black, Ratso and the animated moose doll Super Moose) on Jackie Chan Adventures.
 He also voiced Vice-Principal Pangborn in All Grown Up!, Barkmeat in Catscratch, Otto in Super Robot Monkey Team Hyperforce Go! (which also stars fellow SpongeBob co-star Tom Kenny, who voices Gibson) and Gorrath in Megas XLR.